wsk1576025821/docs/docs/guide/how-to-connect.md

 [Logo](https://github.com/bitkeepwallet/download)
 [Simple demo](https://github.com/bitkeepwallet/download/tree/example)

-# Open source code integration
-If you use open source code and need us to support push open source code, please [Contact us](https://bitkeep.com/about#Contact_us)。

 # Integrate
 In order to facilitate special detection, the global object is attached with the ```isBitkeep``` attribute.